Setting Up a New Drama Group

-- Organise a general meeting of interested individuals.
+If not organise a general meeting of interested individuals.
 Get the word out on social media, local newspaper, local radio, local bulletins, local venues.
-Don’t forget to contact minority groups in the area.

 - Do you want to compete on the festival circuit?